Fast and Safe: Accelerated gradient methods with optimality certificates and underestimate sequences: An algorithm with adaptive

-When the Lipschitz constant $L$ is unknown, or is expensive to compute, it may be preferable to employ an `adaptive' Lipschitz constant, $L_k$ say, i.e., determine a value $L_k$ that approximates $L$ locally.
-This approach has been previously studied by Nesterov in \cite{Nesterov07,Nesterov13}, and it has the added advantage that $L_k$ may be smaller than the true Lipschitz constant $L$, which can lead to large step sizes.
-Throughout the algorithm certain inequalities must hold to ensure that convergence guarantees are maintained.
-The relevant inequalities are as follows.
+When the Lipschitz constant $L$ is unknown, or is expensive to compute, it may be preferable to employ an `adaptive' Lipschitz constant, say $L_k$, that approximates $L$ locally.
+This approach, studied by Nesterov in \cite{Nesterov07,Nesterov13}, has the additional advantage that $L_k$ may be smaller than the true Lipschitz constant $L$, which can lead to large step sizes.
+To maintain convergence properties for Algorithms~\ref{alg:CUESA}--\ref{alg:ASUESA}, certain inequalities must hold; the relevant inequalities are as follows.

-\paragraph{Smooth case.} For smooth functions, \eqref{eq:zzzz3} and \eqref{eq:ibuij} must hold for SUESA and ASUESA, respectively.
-This means that at every iteration, if $L_k$ satisfies

-then convergence guarantees for SUESA and ASUESA are maintained.
-If $L_k$ is chosen to satisfy \eqref{eq:smoAdapL} then we will show that we have the improvement $\alpha_k = \mu/L_k$ (or $\alpha_k = \sqrt{\mu/L_k}$ for the accelerated case) at every iteration.

 \paragraph{Non-smooth case.} For composite functions, \eqref{eq:compFreduce} and \eqref{eq:Fkp11} must hold for CUESA and ACUESA, respectively.
 So, if $L_k$ satisfies